 What is the main difference between hardwoods and softwoods?

-The main difference between hardwoods and softwoods is that hardwoods come from deciduous trees and are denser, while most softwoods come from evergreen trees and are lighter and more flexible.
+Hardwoods come from deciduous trees and are denser.
+Most softwoods originate from evergreen trees, making them lighter and more flexible.